The process by which heritable traits increase an organism’s chances of survival and reproduction Credit: Jackie Malvin

 - Traits are often heritable.
 This means organisms have inherited traits for them to survive and reproduced in given environmental conditions.
 When an individual has helpful characteristics, produces more offspring, and passes it to the next generation.

 - More offspring produced than the environment can support it.
 Thus, competition occurs among the population for limited resources.
 This competition includes a lack of food resources, habitat, and mates.
 Because helpful traits are heritable in which parents can leave these traits to their offspring, these traits then become more common in a population.

-- Offspring with the inherited characters allows them to best compete for limited resources.
+- Offspring with inherited characters allows them to best compete for limited resources.
 These individuals will then survive and have more offspring than those individuals with less variation to compete.
 Because characteristics are inherited, the said characters will then be represented in the next generation.
 Through this, the population will change over the successive generation.
 Darwin called this process descent with modification.

 Principles of Natural Selection

 How does natural selection work?
 Here are some explanations that may help you get a better sense of it.

 First, natural selection depends on the environment.
 It does not favor the superior trait but favors the traits that are beneficial for survival and reproduction in a specific area.
 Characteristics that are helpful in a particular habitat may be harmful to another.

 Second, natural selection acts on the existing heritable traits.
-This heritable variance serves as a starting material for the natural selection to acts upon.
-Third, heritable variations come from random changes or mutations from the genes.
+This heritable variance serves as a starting material for natural selection to act upon.
+Third, heritable variations come from random changes or mutations in the genes.
 The random mutations of genes result in new variants of traits that are heritable.

 Below are the four fundamental principles of natural selection that Charles Darwin originally outlined in his book The Origin of Species: